willbouch/TutoringService321/README.md

 Deliverable 2-Individual Roles
-<b>The contributions of the members for this deliverable can be found below:<b>
+<b>The contributions of the members for this deliverable can be found below:</b>
 <table>
   <tr>
     <th><b>NAME</th>